-If you’re looking for a mix of actionable advice and entertaining stories that relate to your small business or industry, Entrepreneur is one of the best small business magazines to subscribe to.
+If you’re looking for a mix of actionable advice and entertaining stories that relate to your small business or industry, Entrepreneur is one of the best business magazines for you to subscribe to.

 Small Business Today also has a valuable section that connects small business owners to events in their area.
-Check out the magazine’s long list of local events if you’d like to network with other small business owners in your industry.
+Check out this business magazine’s long list of local events if you’d like to network with other small business owners in your industry.

 If you’re involved in a franchise business, you should absolutely be reading Franchise Times as one of your small business magazines.
 As you can probably guess, Franchise Times has articles that are specifically meant for franchisors and franchisees.
 Use Franchise Times to follow the news on franchising in the United States, learn about other successful franchisees, and take advantage of valuable advice on how to better manage your franchise.

 Whether you’re in trucking or warehousing or materials handling, if your small business is involved in any link in the supply chain, you’re exactly the readership that Inbound Logistics magazine is here for.
-This one-stop shop for all things logistics offers news, tips on successfully running a logistics business (like how to boost warehouse productivity and choose a warehouse managing system), reports on industry trends, and more.
+This business magazine is a one-stop-shop for all things logistics offers news, tips on successfully running a logistics business (like how to boost warehouse productivity and choose a warehouse managing system), reports on industry trends, and more.